-Previous linewidth measurements have demonstrated [10], essential dependence of the free-running FFO linewidth on the FFO voltage, its current density and geometry of the biasing electrodes.
+FFO voltage, its current density and geometry of the biasing electrodes.
 In this report some results of the further FFO study and optimization of the FFO layout are presented.
-For these measurements we used the integrated circuits [4] comprising FFO and harmonic mixer HM with matching circuits for linewidth measurements and FFO phase locking.
+For these measurements we used the integrated circuits [7] comprising FFO and harmonic mixer HM with matching circuits for linewidth measurements and FFO phase locking.